tdammers/fg-efb-server/README.markdown

 ## Data Sources Configuration

 Data sources can be configured by editing the file `providers.yaml`.
+On UNIX-like systems, this file will be searched in:

+- `~/.config/fg-efb-server`
+- `~/.fg-efb-server`

 It should contain a dictionary of (arbitrary) keys to provider specs.
+See the enclosed `providers.yaml.dist` example file.
+If no `providers.yaml` file was found, a default configuration will be used, which exposes all directories and PDF files in the current directory.

+Some providers will interpolate variables into some of their configuration values; these variables can be defined in `defs.yaml`, in the same directory as the `providers.yaml` file.

 ### Provider Spec Keys (all providers)